SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rainbow thought for a moment as the memory of Fluttershy entering Carousel Boutique entered her mind.
 "Rarity and Fluttershy, they're both at Rarity's, I think."

-Pinkie said, "okie-dokie-lokie," before she started for the door, Rainbow followed behind her.
+Pinkie said, "Okie dokie lokie," before she started for the door, Rainbow followed behind her.

 After leaving the establishment, Rainbow said, "I need to ask Rarity about why her and Fluttershy left the room last night."

 Pinkie said, "Okay."

 Rainbow asked, "Is it okay if we separate them?
-You talk to Fluttershy about the date plan and I can ask Rarity about last night."
+You talk to Fluttershy about the date plan, and I can ask Rarity about last night."

 "Sure," Pinkie said.
 "But what about asking Rarity about her part of the date?"